 ARRCC recognises the advice of some economists that market-based schemes (known as emissions trading or ‘cap and trade’ schemes) can be effective in reducing emissions.
 However, some caution is needed because, in practice, some emissions trading schemes have not significantly reduced emissions.
 Auctioning ‘permits to emit‘ suggests that emissions are acceptable and they have a legitimate market value.
 In contrast, our goal should be to reduce emissions to zero as quickly as possible.

 Furthermore, emissions trading schemes are inherently morally corruptible.
-This is because (a) they enable GHG emissions to be treated as a ‘cost of doing business’, and so be readily converted into carbon pollution permits - while carbon pollution should be highly restricted, in practice big polluters have successfully lobbied to have large numbers of free permits given to them, thus exempting them from their real responsibilities; and (b) emissions trading often involves an off-shore carbon credit system which allows industrialised countries to outsource emissions reductions to developing countries while making few actual reductions at home.[xiii]
+This is because (a) they enable GHG emissions to be treated as a ‘cost of doing business’, and so be readily converted into carbon pollution permits - while carbon pollution should be highly restricted, in practice big polluters have successfully lobbied to have large numbers of free permits given to them, thus exempting them from their real responsibilities; and (b) emissions trading often involves an off-shore carbon credit system which allows industrialised countries to outsource emissions reductions to low-income, climate vulnerable countries while making few actual reductions at home.[xiii]

 8. Subsidies and other assistance for high-polluting industries should be eliminated